adammurdoch/model-experiments/README.md

     // Configure the targets using various selectors targets {

+        // Common settings for all targets
         common {
-            // Common settings for all targets
             dependencies {
                 api("xyz")
             }
         }

-        native {
-            // Common settings for all native targets }
+        // Common settings for all native targets native {
-        macos {
+            dependencies { }
-            // Common settings for all macOS targets
         }

-        jvm {
-            // Common settings for all JVM targets
+        // Common settings for all macOS targets macos {
+            dependencies { }
         }

+        // Common settings for all JVM targets jvm {
+            dependencies { }
+        }

+        // Settings for Java 21
         jvm(21) {
             // Settings for Java 21
         }